ABOUT THE PROGRAM

 The Office of Business Development (OBD) is responsible for administering the Greater Cleveland Regional Transit Authority's (RTA) Disadvantaged Business Enterprise (DBE) Program.
-The program is designed to help ensure DBE firms have a level playing field and equal opportunity to receive and participate in RTA's contract opportunities.
+The program is governed by the Code of Federal Regulation 49 CFR Part 26, and is designed to help ensure DBE firms have a level playing field and equal opportunity to receive and participate in federally assisted contract opportunities.
+RTA's DBE Program Plan is included under the DBE PROGRAM POLICY tab, and outlines how RTA will implement its DBE program in compliance with the federal regulations.

-In accordance with Code of Federal Regulations Section 49 CFR Part 26, OBD works to promote, and encourage the inclusion of small, women and businesses in RTA procurements, as its principal mission is to engage, support, and assist the local small and disadvantaged business community, and help ensure fair and representative participation of DBEs in procurement opportunities at RTA and within the community at-large.
+In accordance with 49 CFR Part 26, OBD promotes and encourages the inclusion of small, women and minority owned businesses in RTA contracts.
+OBD's primary mission is to engage, support, and assist the local small and disadvantaged business community, and help ensure fair and representative participation of DBEs in procurement opportunities at RTA and within the community at-large.

+The DBE Program was established for companies owned and controlled by persons that are considered socially and economically disadvantaged.
 Under federal regulation 49 CFR Part 26, the following groups are presumed socially and economically disadvantaged.
-A company that among other things is (individually or in any combination) 51 percent or more owned by persons from such groups may be eligible for certification as a Disadvantage Business Enterprise (DBE).
+A company that among other things is 51 percent or more owned (individually or in any combination) by persons from such groups may be eligible for certification as a Disadvantage Business Enterprise (DBE).

 - Black Americans